Species Name: Cattleya guttata

 This plant lives at a South-facing window which is unobstructed (though it may have a UV tint that reduces the heat/intensity).
-I also recognize that window insulation is an important aspect of “heat” through a window – if you’re growing plants in your home, be careful of the leaf temperature, watch for signs of scortching (yellowing/bleaching of the leaf at a hot-spot) and if you’re worried about a plant getting too hot, don’t put it at a south window.
+I also recognize that window insulation is an important aspect of reducing heat that comes through a window; so, if you’re growing plants in your home, be aware of the leaf temperature, watch for signs of scortching (yellowing/bleaching of the leaf at a hot-spot) and if you’re worried about a plant burning, don’t put it at a south window.
 Instead, consider putting up a sheer cloth in front of the window so that your plant is getting direct BUT FILTERED sunlight.

 Water, pH & nutrients

 I started pH-adjusting my orchid water in 2018.
 My Cattleya guttata gets fertilized with water of a pH of 5.8-6.5 and it has made marked increase in size compared to many of my other plants also on the same water/fertilzier routine.
-I use tap water (7.5pH & 300ppm – high alkalinity) to flush the media and fertilizers once a month.
+I still use tap water (7.5pH & 300ppm – high alkalinity) to flush the media and fertilizers once a month.
 The biggest thing for success was to soak the roots, and have them dry within 12-24 hours.